 “People said to us, you’re crazy to open a coffee shop here,” said Travas Clifton, a few blocks away, as he brought supplies to his popular coffee shop, Modcup on Palisade Avenue, across the street from scenic Riverview-Fisk Park.
 He opened the shop in 2014.
 Besides its coffee, the cafe is known for its refusal to give out a wifi password, an effort to keep customers chatting instead of staring at their devices.

 Some worry about rising prices in the Heights — older single-family homes have sold this year for nearly $1 million — but they’re still glad to be here.
+(If you’re interested in relocating, chat with the real estate experts at our partner Triplemint).

 “When I moved here [in 2010],” said resident William Spencer, a photographer who’s making a documentary about diners, “there wasn’t one shop where you could go sit down and have a cup of coffee.
 There wasn’t a cool place to eat lunch.
 It was pre-gentrified.
 But if people tell the secret, and they tell two friends, and they tell two friends, the secret’s over.
 There are too many people.”